jouherdauf/Hotel_booking_Analysis/README.md

 ## Conclusion

 ```
-(1) Agent 9 has highest no of booking and revenue ,but in term of Average Revenue Agent 250 and Agent 14 are the highest
+(1) Agent 9 has highest no of booking and revenue ,but in term of Average Revenue Agent
+    250 and Agent 14 are the highest
 (2) Increase in total_request lead to increase in Revenue.
-(3) Most of the visitor has opted for only Morning Breakfast(BB),there are also tourist who opted for HB,SC type meal but approximately no visitor has opted for
+(3) Most of the visitor has opted for only Morning Breakfast(BB),there are also tourist
+    who opted for HB,SC type meal but approximately no visitor has opted for Full
-    Full Board(FB) type meal
+    Board(FB) type meal
-(4) For Resort Hotel there is drastically increase increase in number for One Week ,this may be because there is better deal for a week in Resort Hotel.
+(4) For Resort Hotel there is drastically increase increase in number for One Week ,
+    this may be because there is better deal for a week in Resort Hotel.
 (5) People mostly stayed for upto 4 days .Highest number of days of stay is 1.
-For long days people mostly prefer Resort Hotel and for short days ,City Hotel.
+For long days people
+    mostly prefer Resort Hotel and for short days ,City Hotel.
 (6)  Most(65%) of the visitor type are couple's and after most of the visitor are Not family(25%)
-(7) August and July is the most visited month of the year.This is maybe mostly summer holidays lie in July and August.
+(7) August and July is the most visited month of the year.This is maybe mostly summer holidays lie
+    in July and August.
 (8) Customer mostly arrive in Monday and Friday,The high number of visitor in Friday may be due to weekends
-(9) Almost (59%) of people belong to online TA market segment whereas Offline TA/TO has (15.9%) market segment followed by Direct(13.5%)
+(9) Almost (59%) of people belong to online TA market segment whereas Offline TA/TO has (15.9%) market
+    segment followed by Direct(13.5%)
 (10) In term of revenue Online TA city hotel has highest revenue and also highest Average Revenue.
 (11) The Average Revenue increases from Room type A to Room type H,after that it falls drastically.
-(12) In city Hotel,11% are not Assigned the reserved room whereas in resort Hotel,21% are not Assigned the reserved room.
+(12) In city Hotel,11% are not Assigned the reserved room whereas in resort Hotel,21% are not
+     Assigned the reserved room.
-     This means in Resort Hotel there are shortage of specific room types whichare high in demand
+     This means in Resort Hotel there are shortage of specific room types whichare high
+     in demand
-(13) Not Assigned the same room,not only decrease the revenue but it also decrease the chances of best deals.
+(13) Not Assigned the same room,not only decrease the revenue but it also decrease the chances
+     of best deals.
-(14) Switzerland(CHE),Belgium(BEL) and Spain(ESP) has highest Average Revenue but the best deals are mostly from Spain and Portugal
+(14) Switzerland(CHE),Belgium(BEL) and Spain(ESP) has highest Average Revenue but the best deals
+     are mostly from Spain and Portugal

 And many more conclusions.
 ```